gruppe-i-co-design/paper/paper.md

 Linear cell sort, as detailed by Vasquez's article [@vasquez16], receives data once per clock cycle and sorts the data while it is being clocked in.
 This means that the algorithm only needs the $N$ clock cycles to sort the data, giving it a time complexity of $O(N)$.

 Since we decided to make the algorithm generic, it will let the user decide the array's size and length.
-Figure 2.1 (Top FSMD architecture), the number of cells will be the same as the array size.
+The number of cells will be the same as the array size.
 New incoming data will be placed to the cell from top to bottom with increasing size.
 When all cells are empty, the first element will automatically take the first place.
 Second incoming data will be compared with the first element; if it is smaller than the first element, then the first element will be moved to the second cell, and the new data will be placed to the first cell.
 Third incoming data will be compared with the other cells; if the incoming data is smaller than the first cell, we have a full and pushed.
 The first cell's data will be pushed to the second cell, and the data in the second cell will be pushed to the third cell, and the new incoming data will be placed to the first cell.
 The sorting algorithm will continue like this until the whole array is sorted.

 So in essence, the algorithm only has four rules:

 1. If a cell is unoccupied, it will only be populated if the cell above is full.
 2. If a cell is full, the cell data will be replaced if both the incoming data is less than the stored data, and the cell above is not pushing its data.